RNV1393/AutoSrim/README.md

 7. Choose your calculation method
 8. Ini Width (always big)
 9. Define your energies
 10. Let the program run.
-In the end it will output in your save location 3 folders with in it all the  srim .tx files as well as 2 xlsx files with in it the range table for each energy and a file with the range, straggle, kurtosis and skewness
+In the end it will output in your save location 3 folders with in it all the  srim .txt files as well as 2 .xlsx files with in it the range table for each energy and a file with the range, straggle, kurtosis and skewness

 This program uses ray to run multiple SRIM simulation at the same and does it in 3 steps :
 * First step: it roughly calculates ranges for each energy and will adapt width for the second run.
 The width is defined by range+6*straggle. **If you find a better way to define the width of the material/energy using range, straggle, kurtosis and skewness please tell me**